AriFordsham/GHCWiki/records/overloaded-record-fields/redesign.md

 ```

 Exactly like `IP` but without the functional dependency, and with a proxy argument so it can be called from user code.
 (SLPJ note: whoa!
-We can't call `ip` from "user code" so why should we call "iv"?
+We can't call `ip` from "user code" so why should we call `iv`?
 Simpler and more uniform to omit the `Proxy` argument.)

 The "`IV`" stands for "implicit values" (we can argue about the name later).
 It behaves like this: